eBible.org

 On the 26th of November, 1985, Michael and Lori Johnson incorporated Rainbow Missions, Inc., a Colorado nonprofit corporation.
 It operated as a 501(c)3 nonprofit corporation in support of missionary activities, starting with one missionary family in Kenya.
 This later included the Bible translation and distribution activities of eBible.org.
 Note that running eBible.org started out as a hobby-level effort that was separate from Michael’s “day” job.
 It is now what Michael does with the majority of his working time.

 In March 1994, God commissioned Michael to create a new modern English translation of the Holy Bible that would be forever free to use, publish, and distribute.
 This would take advantage of the coming increase in computers, networks, and digital devices that could be used to copy and display the Holy Bible at very little additional cost.
 The first fruits of this came in the form of the God’s Living Word translation of John and John’s Letters.
 When that traditional translation process proved too slow, God showed Michael a way to create a computer-aided, crowd-sourced, related-dialect adaptation of the American Standard Version of 1901, which was and is firmly in the Public Domain.
-That became the World English Bible with the help of many volunteers, including a couple of qualified scholars and consultants and many proof readers who helped greatly.
+That became the World English Bible with the help of many volunteers, including a few well-qualified scholars and consultants and many proof readers who helped greatly.
 An important part of this collaboration was publishing drafts in a variety of formats so that the volunteers could all see the latest draft.
 Without a vast company of volunteers, the World English Bible would not have been made available for free and with the quality of translation that we now enjoy.

 On the 16th of April, 1997, Michael registered the eBible.org domain name and started using it to distribute draft copies of the World English Bible, as well as the American Standard Version, King James Version, and a few lesser known archaic English Bible translations.